Leaflet: Information for the user

-aiacet 75 micrograms Film-Coated Tablets
+aiacet 75 micrograms film-coated tablets EFG

-Read this package insert carefully before starting to take this medicine, as it contains important information for you.
+Read this leaflet carefully before you start taking this medicine because it contains important information for you.

-6. Contents of the pack and additional information
+Contents of the pack

-aiacetis used to prevent pregnancy.
+aiacet is used to prevent pregnancy.

 There are two main types of hormonal contraceptives:

-aiacet is a pill with progestogen only.
+aiacet is a progestogen-only pill.

 aiacet contains a small dose of a type of female hormone, the progestogen desogestrel.